With GRAX Auto Backup, you have a simple interface to backing up your entire Salesforce org.

-When setting up GRAX for the first time, this begins to back up object data from the oldest modified to most recently modified in Salesforce.
-After a while, all the initial object data will be backed up and Auto Backup begins periodically capturing the most recent data changes.
+When setting up Auto Backup for the first time, GRAX begins to back up object data from the oldest modified to most recently modified in Salesforce.
+After some time, all the initial object data is backed up and Auto Backup begins periodically capturing the most recent data changes.

-Auto Backup prefers to back up all Salesforce data it can by backing up every object the integration user has permission to view.
-This design lets you manage what objects are backed up with standard Salesforce permissions, and can automatically back up new custom objects that you add to Salesforce without additional GRAX configuration.
-If you do not want GRAX to back up an object because it is not restorable or is not valuable to your data strategy, deny access to the object for the GRAX integration user.
+Auto Backup is built to back up all possible Salesforce data by backing up every object the Integration User has permission to view.
+This design lets you manage what objects are backed up with standard Salesforce permissions and automatically backs up new custom objects or fields without the need to modify GRAX settings.
+If you don't want GRAX to back up an object or field because it isn't restorable or isn't valuable to your data strategy, deny access to the object or field for the GRAX integration user.

 waiting: object is caught up and waiting for new data